ilpropheta/playground-ot4mmv6n/markdowns/exercise3.md

 	],
 	"command": "sh /project/target/run_test.sh ver4 [binding]"})

 A very important client of our company is asking a new feature: she wants to sort shortened urls in some way.
 Can you implement a simple `operator<` for this purpose?
+Instead of specs, she provided a test:

-@[operator< made easy with std::tie]({"stubs": [
+@[Implement client's operator<]({"stubs": [
 	"microurl/src/ver4/tests/UrlInfoCompareTest.cpp",
 	"microurl/src/ver4/MicroUrlInfo.h",
 	],
 	"command": "sh /project/target/run_test.sh ver4 [less]"})

 ::: Do you really give up? :(

 Using structure bindings on `UrlInfoTest.cpp`: